 IUCN and Rio Tinto: a developing relationship

-The 3-year collaboration agreement signed in 2010 focuses on innovative and groundbreaking biodiversity conservation activities, particularly in relation to Rio Tinto’s NPI target and measuring biodiversity and ecosystem service values.
+The current collaboration focuses on innovative and groundbreaking biodiversity conservation activities, particularly in relation to Rio Tinto’s NPI target and measuring biodiversity and ecosystem service values.